Vegetable Seeds: Which to Sow Outdoors vs. Indoors?

 A close up of a small biodegradable seed starting pot, filled with rich soil and a small seed placed on the top.
 To the left of it, on a gray surface are further seeds and pots in soft focus in the background.

 These are the slower-growing varieties of various types of vegetables that are commonly short season plants.
-This group includes certain cultivars of:

-Slow-growing varieties of these plants may not have enough time to come to maturity if sown outdoors in many USDA Hardiness Zones.
+Slow-growing varieties of these may not have enough time to come to maturity if sown outdoors in many USDA Hardiness Zones.

 A close up of seed starting pots each with tiny tomato seedlings just starting to sprout, fading to soft focus in the background.

-If the days to maturity are beyond or very close to the number of days in your frost free season, start these varieties indoors to give them a head start.
+If the days to maturity are beyond or very close to the number of days in your frost free season, start these indoors to give them a head start.

 Slow-Growing Cool Season Crops